Public Health Programs

 What is Public Health?

-It is also the responsibility of a health department to perform immunizations, conduct health monitoring, perform epidemiological investigations, coordinate our response to emergencies with other agencies, and provide public health education.
+It is also the responsibility of a health department to conduct health monitoring, perform epidemiological investigations, coordinate our response to emergencies with other agencies, and provide public health education.